44javi/Azure_Data_Platform/README.md

    - Enter the workspace URL and access token when prompted
    - This creates a `~/.databrickscfg` file that enables authentication and resource creation
 3. Final Deployment
-   - Run `terraform apply` again to complete the deployment of resources
+   - Run `./.debug.prod.sh apply` again to complete the deployment of resources

 ---